FMOpee/WGSS/README.md

 ```
 The input is a list of words in a sentence and the output is a list of word embedding vectors obtained from fasttext.

-*Note: First run takes about 30 minute to download and load the vector space*
+*Note: First run takes about 30 minute to download and load the vector model.
+It will be cached so later runs will be instantaneous*
 ```python
 WGSS.sentence_similarity(sentence_i, sentence_j, sigma=5e-11)
 ```